ptomulik/testmd/README.md

 Let's say, you're developing your custom fact or resource type and you need to characterize some packages existing in your package repository.
 The repoutil plugin may be used to obtain meta-data describing these packages.

-To use repoutil utilities, you should first include appropriate module file:
+The preliminary step to use repoutil utilities, is to include its module file:

     require 'puppet/util/repoutil'

-One of the first steps you'll probably have to do is to retrieve an utility provider (call it `repo`).
+Once the module file is included you may retrieve an utility provider (call it `repo`), which implements access to a particular repository type.
 For example, apt `repo` may be obtained as follows:

     repo = Puppet::Util.repoutil(:apt)